sami-chaaban/starparser/README.md

 **```--plot_coordinates```** *```number-of-micrographs```*

  Plot the particle coordinates for the input star file for each micrograph in a multi-page pdf (red circles).
 The argument to pass is the total number of micrographs to plot (pass \"all\" to plot all micrographs, but it might take a long time if there are many).
 Make sure you are running it in the relion directory so that the micrograph mrc files can be properly sourced (or change the *\_rlnMicrographName* column to absolute paths).
 Use ```--f``` to overlay the coordinates of a second star file (blue circles); in this case, the micrograph names should match between the two star files.
-The plots are output to Coordinates.pdf.
+Optionally, pass the desired size of the circle after a slash (e.g. *1/250* for 1 micrograph and a circle size of 250 pixels).
+The plots are written to Coordinates.pdf.

 ### Querying